 But I digress.
-When Barb invited us all over to a Kentucky Derby party, she assigned out traditional apps, drinks, and desserts for everyone to bring.
-I got Kentucky Hot Brown and the Oaks Lilly (now known as the Lusty Lilly).
-Luckily this year, Easter is near the end of the month.
-I saved all of the leftover smoked turkey (see the CK Rubbed & Smoked Fowl) and stashed it in the freezer.
+When Barb invited us all over to a Kentucky Derby party, she asked for traditional apps, drinks, and desserts for everyone to bring to the party.
+I chose a Kentucky Hot Brown and an Oaks Lily inspired cocktail (now known as the Cuss Kitchen Lusty Lilly).
+I had saved leftover smoked turkey (see the CK Rubbed & Smoked Fowl) and stashed it in the freezer, so it was ready to go for this delicious Casserole.

 Kentucky Hot Brown Casserole